-5. Select Use training data for baseline data to upload the training data with the model.
+- 5. Select Use training data for baseline data to upload the training data with the model.

 For best results, it is good practice to upload the training data as the initial baseline data.
 If your training data has changed or you don't want to use it as baseline data, you can upload baseline data later.
-For more information, go to Baseline data on page 24.

-6. In Model Name, enter a descriptive name for the file.

-7. Select Import Model.
+For more information, go to - 6.
+In Model Name, enter a descriptive name for the file. - 7.
+Select Import Model.